-The San Francisco (SF) Residency and Fellowship Match Services oversees the matching process for neurosurgery and ophthalmology residencies.
-They also coordinate plastic surgery residencies for applicants who have completed 3 years of general surgery.
+The SF Match oversees the matching process for ophthalmology residencies.
 Applicants can register for the match online and download the Centralized Application Service materials.

-Applicants should register for the urology match by December of their 4th year and submit preference lists online to the Urology Residency Matching Program by January.
-Applicants schedule interviews with the residency programs directly between September and early January.
-The matching process occurs in January; the results are released by the end of the month.
+Applicants should register for the Urology Match by October of their fourth year and submit preference lists online to the Urology Residency Match Program by January.
+Programs start offering interview slots in October.
+The preference list and interview deadlines are in early January; the results of the Urology Match are released in early February.

-The military Joint Service Graduate Medical Education Selection Board (JSGMESB) is the body that selects individuals for internship and residency training as well as for operational medicine tours.
-Students in the Health Professions Scholarship Program and the Uniformed Services University of the Health Sciences who are applying for postgraduate year 1 (PGY-1) positions go through this process.
+The military Joint Service Graduate Medical Education Selection Board (JSGMESB) is the body that selects individuals for internship and residency training, as well as for operational medicine tours.
+Students in the Health Professions Scholarship Program and the Uniformed Services University of the Health Sciences who are applying for PGY-1 positions go through this process.

 Some aspects of this process are similar to the civilian NRMP process.
-Applicants still use ERAS to upload and release personal statements, letters of recommendation and Step 1 and Step 2 USMLE scores.
-Postgraduate year 2 (PGY-2+) requires a separate application and a repeat of the Match process.
+Applicants still use ERAS to upload and release personal statements, letters of recommendation and Step 1 and Step 2 USMLE results or COMLEX Level 1 and 2 results.
+Postgraduate year 2 requires a separate application and a repeat of the match process.